-The Robert Frost Charter School will be a welcoming community with a diverse student body.
-Our commitment to an individualized approach to instruction, and our focus on building a cohesive, collaborative community through Project-Based Learning opportunities will attract a variety of different learners, from those who would like to move at a faster pace than their peers, to those who need more time and support.
+The Robert Frost Public Charter School is a welcoming community with a diverse student body.
+Our commitment to an individualized approach to instruction, and our focus on building a cohesive, collaborative community through Project-Based Learning opportunities attracts a variety of different learners, from those who would like to move at a faster pace than their peers, to those who need more time and support.
 We believe that these differences will make for a stronger learning community.
-To be successful, we recognize the need to begin as a modest-sized school as we will be mixing learning styles, experience, and economic status; differences that often divide communities.
-We will have to grow responsibly, making certain to provide sufficient resources to our students, their families and the School's faculty and staff.

-Our classrooms will look and function very differently than a traditional public school classroom.
-To aid in the transition of our students with no previous Montessori experience, our lower elementary students will have full access to the key Montessori-specific materials used by pre-k and kindergarten students.
-Additionally, the Learning Coordinator and classroom teachers will develop personal learning plans for new students that will ensure that they are helped into the Montessori approach in whatever ways are determined to be necessary.
-There are many public Montessori schools that integrate tutoring (both support and enrichment) into their overall approach that will serve as a resource for us as we develop this program.
+Our classrooms look and function very differently than traditional public school classrooms.
+To aid in the transition of our students with no previous Montessori experience, our lower elementary students have full access to the key Montessori-specific materials used by pre-k and kindergarten students.
+Additionally, the classroom teachers develop personal learning plans for new students that ensure that they are helped into the Montessori approach in whatever ways are determined to be necessary.